Integrated care system: The first accountable care systems (2017)

 Greater Manchester was not included because it already had more advanced arrangements under its 2015 "devolution" deal.
 Surrey Heartlands began a similar arrangement in 2018.

-In each area a provider or, more usually, an alliance of providers will collaborate to meet the needs of a defined population with a budget determined by capitation.
-There will be a contract that specifies the outcomes and other objectives they are required to achieve within the given budget over a period of time.
-This may extend well beyond health and social care services to encompass public health and other services.
-In Manchester, the objectives are specified over ten years.
-Keeping people out of hospital by moving services into the community is a common feature.
-NHS trusts, Clinical Commissioning Groups and local authorities in the new ACSs will "take on clear collective responsibility for resources and population health".
+In each area a provider or, more usually, an alliance of providers was to collaborate to meet the needs of a defined population with a budget determined by capitation.
+There was to be a contract specifying the outcomes and other objectives they were required to achieve within the given budget over a period of time.
+This might extend well beyond health and social care services to encompass public health and other services.
+In Manchester, the objectives were specified over ten years.
+Keeping people out of hospital by moving services into the community was a common feature.
+NHS trusts, clinical commissioning groups and local authorities in the new ACSs were to "take on clear collective responsibility for resources and population health".

 The process was denounced by John Sinnott, Chief Executive of Leicestershire County Council in September 2017 as lacking any element of public accountability.
 He said that existing models in other countries were interesting but not relevant to democratic accountabilities in the UK since they had different governance structures and forms of service provision.

-It is proposed that systems employing general practitioners would have to meet the costs of their indemnity insurance.
+It was proposed that systems employing general practitioners would have to meet the costs of their indemnity insurance.

-In September 2017 NHS England produced a handbook designed to support the creation of new payment models which are intended to remove the direct relationship between NHS activity and payment, improve the alignment of payment for all providers within the care model and better incentivise prevention and wellbeing.
+In September 2017 NHS England produced a handbook designed to support the creation of new payment models which were intended to remove the direct relationship between NHS activity and payment, improve the alignment of payment for all providers within the care model and better incentivise prevention and wellbeing.